-- A governance body could reuse the Core Vocabularies as authentic models for different databases; - A governance body can use the Core Vocabularies as a translation layer to map the different data models into a common one.
+• A governance body can use the Core Vocabularies as a translation layer to map the different data models into a common one.

-Many Member States are already using the Core Vocabularies, such as EU ISA Core Vocabularies41, and are extending them with local extensions on different levels, such as person, business, location, and public service.
+Many Member States are already using the Core Vocabularies, such as EU ISA Core Vocabularies39, and are extending them with local extensions on different levels, such as person, business, location, and public service.